 - potential collaborations with Scenography International, the History and Theory Commission of OISTAT and the IFTR Theatre Architecture Working Group

 - participation in the advisory board for the Scenography Reader (Routledge)

 - selected papers of the yearly conference program prepared for e-distribution

-- proposed volume for 2011, provisionally entitled Scenography: Staging the Nation
+- proposed volume, provisionally entitled Scenography: Staging the Nation

 - We continue plans to conclude the publishing collaboration with the Theatre Institute in Prague, the University of Lodz (PL) and Brock University (CA).
-The edited conference proceedings of the 2007 Prague meeting are expected to be published under the title The New Space of Authenticity in 2011, in time for our planned conference collaboration with the PQ11.
+The edited conference proceedings of the 2007 Prague meeting are expected to be published under the title The New Space of Authenticity in collaboration with the PQ11.

 Group members have recently participated in the 2007 Prague Quadrennial and IFTR/FIRT conferences in Seoul (2008), Lisbon (2009: theme The Politics of Theatre Space: Censorship and other Constraints, 12 papers), Munich (2010: theme: Stage Spaces and Modernity, 13 papers), Bacelona (2012: theme: Re-Routing Performance / Re-caminant lâescena).
 In October 2012 members also participated with the conference Current Innovative Research in Theatre Design (Prague, Theatre Institute) and in July 2010 Scenography Stages the Nation (London UK: Regent's College and The Society for Theatre Research).

 facebook for IFTR The International Federation For Theatre Research